semoglou/Data-Analysis-Projetcs/README.md

 ### **Achievement**

-My work set the standard for excellence in our class, marked by innovative solutions.
+My work has been recognized for setting the standard for excellence in our class, marked by innovative solutions and rigorous analysis.